elomagic/elo-agent/README.md

 ![](/doc/header.png "Logo")

-A tool for identifying unused libraries like JARs, with a focus on Java applications.
+The frontend tool for identifying (un-)used JAR libraries.

 ---